Pain at Work: What Factors Increase the Risk?

 Physical and Ergonomic Factors

-Repetitive Movements: Repeating the same movements over prolonged periods can strain muscles and tendons, leading to pain and repetitive strain injuries (RSI).
+- Repetitive movements: Strain muscles and tendons, leading to repetitive strain injuries (RSI).

 References: